gbouras13/CRS_Saureus_Evolutionary_Landscape/README.md

 </p>

 It is assumed you are using the assembled chromosome and plasmid assemblies that can be found in [PRJNA914892](https://www.ncbi.nlm.nih.gov/bioproject/914892) and also in this repository.
-A full list of isolates, Biosample numbers and associated metadata (particularly time-points), can be found in Supplementary Table 1.
+A full list of isolates, Biosample numbers and associated metadata (particularly time-points), can be found in Supplementary Table 1 of the [paper](https://doi.org/10.1099/mgen.0.001128) .

 If you would like to recreate the assemblies, they were created with a hybrid bacterial assembly pipleine that has been formalised in a [Snaketool](https://github.com/beardymcjohnface/Snaketool) powered command line tool called [hybracter](https://github.com/gbouras13/hybracter).

 Please see the hybracter [repository](https://github.com/gbouras13/hybracter) for more details.

+Just as a warning note, essentially every genome assembler is non-deterministic (see this [post](https://plassembler.readthedocs.io/en/latest/flye_non_determinism/) for some more details particularly regarding Flye).
+Hybracter has also been improved and modified since it was run for this study (see the [paper](https://doi.org/10.1099/mgen.0.001128) for full version details of the constituent tools).

+tldr: You should obtain substantially the same assemblies as generated in for the manuscript, but not identical.

 Hybracter was run as follows: